espeak-ng/espeak-ng/README.md

 | `--with-mbrola` | Enable MBROLA voice support.                 | yes     |
 | `--with-sonic`  | Use the sonic library to support higher WPM. | yes     |
 | `--with-async`  | Enable asynchronous commands.                | yes     |

+__NOTE:__ The `--with-sonic` option requires that the sonic library and header is accessible on the system.

 ### Extended Dictionary Configuration